Updated on September 29th, 2023 by Bob Ciura

 Leggett & Platt has a long history of steady growth, with regular dividend increases.
 The company struggles during recessions, but its competitive advantages allow it to recover quickly.

-With a reasonable valuation, 4% dividend yield, and long-term growth potential, we currently rank Leggett & Platt stock as a buy.
+With a reasonable valuation, over 7% dividend yield, and long-term growth potential, we currently rank Leggett & Platt stock as a buy.

 Leggett & Platt is a diversified manufacturing company.
 It was founded all the way back in 1883 when an inventor named J.P.
 Leggett created a bedspring that was superior to the existing products at that time.